uk-gov-mirror/nationalarchives.tdr-consignment-api/README.md

 * From IntelliJ, run the ApiServer app
 * Or from the command line, run `sbt run`

+### Testing within IntelliJ

+Running API tests within IntelliJ requires an additional VM option so that IntelliJ does not confuse the normal run config and test run config.
+Within your test run configuration, set the VM of:

+`-Dconfig.file=src/test/resources/application.conf`

+If this is not set, you may see errors with the message:

+`Could not resolve substitution to a value: ${DB_PORT}`

 #### Generate Graphql Schema Locally

 To generate the Graphql schema locally run the following command: